appium/appium/packages/appium/docs/en/quickstart/test-java.md

 The Appium Java client has dedicated classes to support most of the official Appium drivers.
 For other drivers you could simply use the [AppiumDriver](https://github.com/appium/java-client/blob/master/src/main/java/io/appium/java_client/AppiumDriver.java) class or build your custom derivatives from it.
-Check the [Drivers Support](https://github.com/appium/java-client#drivers-support) article to know more details about currently present driver class implementations.
+Check the [Drivers Support](https://github.com/appium/java-client#drivers-support) article to learn more about the current driver class implementations.

 Follow the [Usage Examples](https://github.com/appium/java-client#usage-examples) article in order understand how to invoke java client features from your test framework.